 Gift tags are an easy way to add personality.
 Occasionally I buy sturdy gift tags like this HO HO HO one.
 Instead of writing on the back, I use a self-adhesive label that can be switched out year after year.
 You may even recognize it from my Vintage Glam Christmas Wrap post years ago.
 Still looks good.
 (And it just happens to be my son’s initials!)

 Printing your own is another good option.
-This season, I created these Winter Woodland Printable Gift Tags that I invite you to download.
+I created these Winter Woodland Printable Gift Tags that I invite you to download.
 These are done in simple black and white, but there’s a coloured version for you too.

 Like these Winter Woodland gift tags?
 Head to the post to learn how to print your own!